Lipoedema Liposuction

 • Bruising

-Lipoedema can continue to develop, spreading to different parts of your body.
-You may notice that your symptoms worsen during hot weather, when you’ve been standing for a long period of time, when you’re travelling by plane or after exercise.
+Lipoedema can continue developing and spreading to different parts of your body.
+You may notice that your symptoms worsen during warmer weather, following a flight, after exercise or when you’ve been standing for a long period of time.

 Why Choose Lipoedema Liposuction?